TritonDataCenter/rfd/rfd/0026/README.md

  0. The NFS server does not need to be HA.
  1. The NFS server does not need to be available across data centers.
  2. High performance is not critical.
- 3. A dedicated NFS server (or servers) is not necessary.
+ 3. Dedicated NFS server (or servers) hardware is not necessary.
  4. Robust locking for concurrent read-write access (e.g. as used by a database) is not necessary.